 To depict the effects of demand fluctuation, as a dynamic factor, there is considered a continuous sinusoidal demand in the form of a pull strategy just in the last plant (OEM) after D.C point.
 The other five plants before the D.C have always the same strategy with push load.
-It is noticeable here that the assumed loading scenarios, in this paper, are to evaluate the both concepts of damping and amplifying the dynamics effects and causes.
+It is noticeable that, here, the assumed loading scenarios are considered to evaluate the both concepts of damping and amplifying the dynamics effects and causes.